Career Counselors are here for you and providing a full line-up of appointments, drop-in hours, and workshops virtually.

 Career Readiness is the attainment and demonstration of requisite competencies that broadly prepare college students for a successful transition into the workplace.

-The 8 competencies are highlight in our Career Readiness Infographic.
+The 8 competencies are highlighted in our Career Readiness Infographic.

-University Career Services (UCS) has developed a Career Action Plan that can help guide your career development and planning while at the University of Houston.
+University Career Services (UCS) has developed a Career Development Action Plan and Checklist that can help guide your career development and planning while at the University of Houston.
 We encourage you to read through each section and become familiar with the content.

 Explore (0-29 credits)